JerrySheh/jerrysheh.github.io/source/sentences/index.md

 {% note primary %}

-Where there is a will，there is a way！！！
+Where there is a will，there is a way.

 {% endnote %}